DexterHaslem/twitch-stream-trigger-lite/README.md

 1. Check 'enabled'
 1. Paste the full path to a batch to launch when a stream goes online.

+If you want to perform multiple actions for one stream just add as another trigger.

 Note if the stream is already online at first check, nothing will happen